Building Small, Building Better

 Advocate for saving money: More often than not there is a gap between our clients’ available budget and their construction goals.
 We let them know that designing fewer rooms but connecting them in a skillful way means buying less construction materials and using less resources.
 This leads to smaller mortgages, reduced energy bills, and fewer maintenance costs.

-When hard discussions about the project budget are postponed the result can be shattered expectations and unhappy clients.
+When architects avoid hard discussions about the project budget, shattered expectations and unhappy clients often result.
 Not only do we share projected cost per square foot numbers with our clients before we draw a line, we also advocate for having a contractor budget the project as soon as possible.
 This is made possible with a “negotiated bid” process in which the contractor becomes part of the team at the very start.

 We caution our clients against including “one day a year spaces” in their programs.
 Owners are creating big problems for themselves when they build additional space in their homes that they pay for one hundred percent of the time but only use five percent of the time.